 - E. Northerly side of Burton Street - F. West Broadway from Katahdin Avenue to Map 6, Lot 116 - G. Southerly side of West Broadway, one hundred (100) feet east and west and Lindsay Street within one hundred (100) feet of the southerly line of West Broadway - H. Northerly side of West Broadway from Park Avenue westerly to furthest point of cemetery.
-Southerly side of West Broadway from Goding Avenue, (most westerly entrance to Lincoln Plaza) to most easterly entrance to Irving Mainway - I. Easterly side of Main Street from the crosswalk at the northerly intersection of Main Street and West Broadway southerly for a distance of one hundred seventy-two (172) feet - J. Wilson Street - K. Southerly side of Taylor Street from the Main Street intersection to the Ariel Street intersection - L. Katahdin Avenue - M. Easterly side of Main Street from the intersection of Main Street and Lee Road by the Methodist Church north to the intersection of Clay Street and Main Street - N. Northerly end of Fleming Street where it connects to Depot Street extending southerly one hundred forty-one (141) feet towards West Broadway on both sides of the street.
+Southerly side of West Broadway from Goding Avenue, (most westerly entrance to Lincoln Plaza) to most easterly entrance to Irving Mainway - Easterly side of Main Street from the crosswalk at the northerly intersection of Main Street and West Broadway southerly for a distance of one hundred seventy-two (172) feet - J. Wilson Street - K. Southerly side of Taylor Street from the Main Street intersection to the Ariel Street intersection - L. Katahdin Avenue - M. Easterly side of Main Street from the intersection of Main Street and Lee Road by the Methodist Church north to the intersection of Clay Street and Main Street - N. Northerly end of Fleming Street where it connects to Depot Street extending southerly one hundred forty-one (141) feet towards West Broadway on both sides of the street.

-1407.3.12 Winter Night-Time Parking
+1407.3.12 Winter Night-Time Parking9

-From November 1st to April 1st between 12:01 A.M. and 6:00 A.M. all vehicles are prohibited from parking upon any public way in the Town of Lincoln except in cases of emergency.
-The Police Chief, Public Safety Director, Public Works Director, or any police officer may cause any vehicle so parked on any public way to be moved and placed in a suitable parking space off the public way street, at the expense of the owner of such vehicle, and without the Town or any of its employees being liable for any damage that may be caused by such removal.
+November 1st - April 1st, 10:00 P.M. - 6:00 A.M.

+- All vehicles are prohibited from parking upon any public way in the Town of Lincoln, except in cases of emergency. - Any vehicle in violation may be moved by the Police Chief, Public Safety Director, Public Works Director, or any police officer to a suitable parking space off the public way, at the owner's expense, without liability for any damage incurred.

-Winter Night-Time Parking permits may be issued to tenants of residential apartments located on Main Street between Lake Street and Burton Street where there is no off-street parking with the building.
-The permit will allow night-time parking in the Veteran's Memorial Square, rows 2 and 3 on the side adjacent to Mechanic Street.
-Any permitted vehicle must be removed by 7:00 am to allow for snow removal.
-No vehicles will be allowed to park in the front or rear rows of the parking lot.
-Each apartment will be entitled to no more than two parking permits.
-Permit holders shall be responsible for moving any snow in and around the permitted vehicle in order to move said vehicle from the parking area.
-The Town of Lincoln shall issue a permit for all authorized vehicles.
-Permits shall be displayed on the rear driver's side window of the vehicle.
-Any vehicle not displaying a permit shall be subject to removal in accordance with Section 1407.3.7 of this ordinance.
-The Police Chief, Public Safety Director, or the Public Works Director shall cause any non-permitted vehicle in this area to be removed in accordance with 1407.3.7 of this ordinance.
+Winter Night-Time Parking Permits 10

+- Available for tenants of residential apartments on Main Street between Lake Street and Burton Street with no off-street parking. - Permits allow night-time parking in Veteran's Memorial Square, rows 2 and 3 (adjacent to Mechanic Street). - Permitted vehicles must be moved by 7:00 A.M. for snow removal. - No parking in the front or rear rows of the lot. - Each apartment is limited to two permits. - Permit holders are responsible for clearing snow around their vehicles. - Permits must be displayed on the rear driver's side window. - Any non-permitted vehicle in this area is subject to removal.